Debt-to-Income Ratio Calculator

 |---|---|---|

-- Front-end DTI (housing ratio): Only housing costs (mortgage principal, interest, taxes, insurance) divided by gross income.
-Most lenders prefer this below 28%.
+- Front-end DTI (housing ratio): Only housing costs — principal, interest, property taxes, homeowners insurance, and HOA fees — divided by gross income.
+Most conventional lenders prefer this below 28%.
+FHA loans allow up to 31% on the front end.

-- Back-end DTI (total debt ratio): All monthly debt payments (housing + all other debts) divided by gross income.
+- Back-end DTI (total debt ratio): All monthly debt payments (housing payment plus car loans, student loans, credit card minimums, personal loans) divided by gross income.
+Most conventional lenders cap this at 43–45%.
 This is what this calculator computes.
-Most lenders require this below 43% for conventional loans.

 What is a good debt-to-income ratio?

-Most lenders consider a DTI ratio below 36% to be good, with the ideal being below 20%.
-For conventional mortgage approval, most lenders require a DTI of 43% or lower.
-FHA loans may allow up to 50% with compensating factors.
-The lower your DTI, the better your chances of loan approval and favorable interest rates.
+Most lenders consider a DTI below 36% to be good, with the ideal being below 20%.
+For conventional mortgage approval, the standard maximum back-end DTI is 43% — this threshold was established by the CFPB's Qualified Mortgage rules as the ceiling for a loan to receive certain legal protections.
+FHA loans can allow up to 50% DTI with compensating factors like strong credit and significant reserves.
+The lower your DTI, the better your chances of approval and the more favorable the interest rate you're likely to receive.

 What debts are included in DTI?

-DTI includes all recurring monthly debt obligations: mortgage or rent payment, car loan payments, student loan payments, minimum credit card payments, personal loan payments, child support or alimony, and any other installment loan payments.
-It does not include utilities, groceries, insurance premiums, or taxes (unless those are part of a mortgage payment).
+DTI includes all recurring monthly debt obligations that appear on your credit report: mortgage or proposed mortgage payment (for purchase applications), car loan payments, student loan payments (minimum required payment), minimum credit card payments, personal loan payments, child support or alimony, and any other installment loan minimums.
+It does not include utilities, groceries, insurance premiums, cell phone bills, or taxes (unless insurance and taxes are included in a mortgage payment's PITI).
+One common mistake: lenders use the minimum required payment on student loans, not the income-driven repayment amount you may actually be paying.

 Does DTI affect mortgage approval?